sagemath/trac_to_gh/Issue 7193.md

 # Issue 7193: os x 10.6 -- print warning about Sage being broken, so we can release

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7193

 Original creator: was